SAP-samples/abap-platform-ci-cd-samples/README.md

 - Creating a Communication Arrangement for the Scenario SAP_COM_0510 via a service key in the assembly system

 #### [Clone Repositories](https://www.project-piper.io/pipelines/abapEnvironment/stages/cloneRepositories/)
-- Switch between branches of a git repository on a SAP Cloud Platform ABAP Environment system
+- Switch between branches of a git repository on a SAP BTP ABAP Environment system
 - Clone software components relevant for the add-on build

 #### [ATC](https://www.project-piper.io/pipelines/abapEnvironment/stages/ATC/)